-We’re going to be discussing vehicle registration plates.
-Specifically, we’ll look at personalised number plates (also known as private number plates) and cherished number plates of Northern Ireland.
-Irish private number plates are among the most sought after plates in the business.
-Today, we’re going to find out why.
+Today we are looking at UK vehicle registration plates.
+Specifically looking at personalised number plates (also known as private number plates) and cherished number plates of Northern Ireland.
+DVLA & Irish number plates are thought to be very sought after.
+Today, we are going to find out why.

 Number Plates Northern Ireland: A Brief Background

 Registration plates in Northern Ireland aren’t like plates in the rest of the United Kingdom.
 Nowadays, England, Scotland, and Wales all use number plates with two letters, two numbers, and then a group of three more letters.
 We’ll explain what all that means shortly.
 This system was mandated by the Driver and Vehicle Licensing Agency (DVLA).

 Northern Ireland, on the other hand, use a special version of the national registration plate system in which there are typically three letters and four numbers.
 Every Northern Irish plate includes either the letter I or the letter Z. These two letters are not used on plates anywhere else in the UK, and hence plates with an I or Z anywhere in them are instantly recognizable as Irish.
 Though these plates are only issued in Northern Ireland, they can be transferred to any vehicle in the mainland UK.